miineidi/miineidi_use_cases/README.md

     Proxy

-*###Validation Process:
+* ### Validation Process

 We have 8 steps for validation process

-    1.purchase of stamps
+        1. purchase of stamps

-    2.Request for a certified copy of the identity document
+        2. Request for a certified copy of the identity document

-    3.Withdrawal of the certified copy of the identity document
+        3. Withdrawal of the certified copy of the identity document

-    4.Submission of the investment valuation request
+        4. Submission of the investment valuation request

-    5.Payment of fees
+        5. Payment of fees

-    6.Withdrawal of the minutes of investment evaluation
+        6. Withdrawal of the minutes of investment evaluation

-    7.Submission of the file
+        7. Submission of the file

-    8.Withdrawal of the Urban Housing Permit
+        8. Withdrawal of the Urban Housing Permit

-*###Authaurities:
+* ### Authaurities

     Guichet Unique du Foncier

-*###Payement process:
+* ### Payement process

         CFA 6,000
         minimum travel costs for the team in the field

         CFA 4,000
         right to record investment valuation minutes

         CFA 1,200
         stamp fees for the minutes of investment evaluation

 *###Information Workflow:

 ## [Second Use Case: land title](https://burkinafaso.eregulations.org/procedure/83/25?l=fr)

-*###Documents:
+* ### Documents

     Identification document